praveenRI007/FastAPITodosApp/README.md

 - JWT authentication is used , token stored in cookies.
 - CRUD operations for To Do List
 - PostgreSQL for Database
+- to use this app in action go to :  [ToDosApp](https://todosapp-w0aj.onrender.com)

 ## Tech Stack